TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

       <span class="error-location">In the expression: render $$ a - b</span>
       <span class="error-location">In an equation for ‘sub’: sub a b = render $$ a - b</span>
 <hr></code></pre>

+These two errors group into a single logical error: the type for the argument we need to pass to `render` has changed.

 Real-world code is not going to be quite this clean; in one of my projects, changing a function from taking a `Maybe AST` value to an `AST` value resulted in 16 type errors with a couple of variations on the actual error message—all stemming from a single change to a type signature!